 Some of the most painful experiences in our life affect us so gravely because we weren’t expecting them.

-Children of divorce will learn early on that life doesn’t always turn out the way we expect or want it to.
+Children of divorce will learn that life doesn’t always turn out the way we expect or want it to.

 As such, they won’t have unrealistic expectations about life that will ultimately crush them.